Employee Vs Independent contractor

 - An independent contractor sets his or her prices depending on the demands of the project and the market demand.
 There is no fixed rate that you can rely on.

-The penalty of misclassification can be severe.
+The penalty for misclassification can be severe.
 Canada Revenue Agency has explained in detail the difference between an Employee and Self Employeed here.

 The tax benefit of hiring independent contractors is leading to more and more employers opting for them.
 It is important to check whether your Canadian independent contractor has been verified by the CRA to avoid employee misclassification.
 Otherwise, you can hire regular permanent employees and take them under your wing.